triplef/redirect_routing/README.markdown

 * Support for 301 redirects [Gioele Barabucci]
 * Silence warning about missing helper [Tim Connor]
 * Gobble up options[:conditions], so it doesn't get included in the URL redirected to [guillaumegentil]
+* Added support for redirection with params [Nando Vieira]